NordicWayInterchange/interchange/jks/Node-README.txt

 NodeCA:
-	run makeCSR.sh (remember the DOMAINNAME you use.
+	run makeIntermediateCSR.sh (remember the DOMAINNAME you use.
 You can see it in the CSR filename) send ca/intermediate/csr/* to rootCA
 	put rootCAcert in ca/certs/
 	put other certs in ca/intermediate/certs/